Full name Matthew Thomas Coles

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Matt Coles is a powerfully-built allrounder who moved from his home county of Kent to Hampshire to move his career forward and then, only one year into a three-year deal, promptly moved back again.
-An aggressive bustling seamer he took 41 wickets at 28.41 in 2014 as Hampshire gained promotion but he struggled to settle away from friends and family in his home town of Maidstone and conceded a chance to impress back in Division One of the County Championship and perhaps attract the England selectors once more.
+A year later he played a solid hand in helping Hampshire return to Division One, taking 41 wickets at 28.41 as Hampshire gained promotion but he struggled to settle away from friends and family in his home town of Maidstone and conceded a chance to impress back in Division One of the County Championship and perhaps attract the England selectors once more One year into a three-year deal, he returned once more to Kent where the club captain Rob Key was held to be a good friend and a civilising influence.

 His 67 wickets at 23.49 in Division Two spoke of a cricketer happy in his work again and he also summoned one of the most defiant, big-hitting innings of the season as Kent went down to Surrey in the Royal London Cup quarter-final at The Oval.
 Kent were 101 for 7, their target of 274 an irrelevance, but Coles' struck 100 from 43 balls - his first List A ton - to leave them 18 runs short.
 "It's so frustrating - I only needed three more hits," he said.